-When heading into the redesign process, one of the first questions we are often asked is: “how can we move the website over?”
+One of the first questions we're often asked by schools launching a new website is: “how do we move the website over?”

 Sounds easy, right?
-Well, not if done correctly.
 A website redesign should be treated as a real-time investment and a unique opportunity to review what you are saying to prospective and current families and how you are saying it.

-So how do you migrate content from your old website to your new one?
+So how do you migrate content from your old site to your new school website?
 Follow these 6 steps for a stress-free and successful content migration process and redesign:

 - Analyze Data from Your Old Website